-- Applying the combination burndown + residual herbicides early in the spring (weeks ahead of planting) gives more consistent control of emerged plants, but can result in less persistence of the residual herbicide into the growing season when marestail is still emerging. - Applying later in the spring (near planting time) will result in the opposite effect-i.e., increased risk of ineffective burndown of emerged plants that may be past the size for optimum control, but lengthened residual effectiveness.
+Applying the combination burndown + residual herbicides early in the spring [weeks ahead of

+- planting] gives more consistent control of emerged plants, but can result in less persistence of the residual herbicide into the growing season when marestail is still emerging. - Applying later in the spring [near planting time] will result in the opposite effect-i.e. increased risk of ineffective burndown of emerged plants that may be past the size for optimum control, but lengthened residual effectiveness.

 With widespread resistance of marestail to glyphosate and ALS-inhibitor herbicides, growing Liberty Link soybeans in conjunction with applications of burndown and residual herbicides followed by application of POST Liberty herbicide is the most effective system for controlling and/or managing GR marestail.
 In fact, Liberty herbicide applied to Liberty Link soybeans is the only consistently effective POST herbicide for marestail control.
 Maximum effectiveness will only be achieved when Liberty is applied to marestail that is < 6 in. tall.
-With the availability of XtendFlex soybean varieties in 2021, this option is a valuable addition to the marestail control arsenal.
-However, this option should be rotated with non-Liberty herbicides to reduce selection pressure for resistance to glufosinate.
+However, this option should be rotated with non-Liberty herbicides to reduce selection pressure for development of resistance to glufosinate.

 All herbicides listed in the above narrative plus others not listed are rated to control weeds other than marestail.
 Therefore, they should be selected to manage other broadleaf and grass weed species that will be present in a particular field and that are listed as controlled by the chosen herbicide or mix.
-Click here for Weed Control Guides for the Midsouthern States to find ratings for each herbicide's control of individual weed species in addition to marestail.
+Click here for Weed Control Guides for the Midsouthern states to find ratings for each herbicide's control of individual weed species in addition to marestail.